 We’ll post the latest competitor updates and information here.

 30+ checkpoints of different values are spread out around the trails and paths near the event centre.
-Teams or individuals have to find as many as they can in their allotted time using the OMM BIKE map.
-The riders that collects the most points over Saturday & Sunday are the winners.
+Teams have to find as many as they can in their allotted time using the OMM LITE map.
+The team that collects the most points over Saturday & Sunday are the winners.

 Route: You decide!
 The paths and trails to take is up to you.